GovTechSG/seed-documentation/faqs/general-faq.md

 <details>
   <summary>Why is my device not showing on the SEED Dashboard?</summary>
   Your TechPass account may not be linked to your SEED device due to an onboarding or account termination issue.
-  Offboard and re-onboard your device, or [raise a service request](https://go.gov.sg/seed-techpass-support).
+  Offboard and re-onboard your device, or <a href="https://go.gov.sg/seed-techpass-support"> raise a support request </a>.
 </details>

 <details>
   <summary>Why did I receive an email indicating limited access to SEED-protected resources after previously onboarding successfully?</summary>
   SEED may have detected device configuration issues (e.g. unhealthy Microsoft Defender).
-  Offboard the device if no longer needed, or [raise a service request](https://go.gov.sg/seed-techpass-support).
+  Offboard the device if no longer needed, or <a href="https://go.gov.sg/seed-techpass-support"> raise a support request </a>.
 </details>

 <details>